 Questioning that yields critical thinking can sometimes be an elusive skill, but effective teachers recognize the need to have a classroom where inquiry is a central part of the daily exchange.
-The following strategies are meant to help both teachers and students ask better questions of themselves and one another.
+The following are strategies meant to help teachers ask better questions of their students and to help students ask better questions of of themselves and one another.

-Effective Practices for Learning Through Inquiry Additional Guidelines & Strategies Internet Resources & Digital Tools Constructing better questions is critical to productive classroom Model precision and diplomacy in language.
+Effective Practices for Learning Through Inquiry Additional Guidelines & Strategies Internet Resources & Digital Tools Constructing better questions is critical to productive classroom discussions.
+Model precision and diplomacy in language.
 If students are expected to ask thoughtful, diplomatic and precise questions, then teachers need to model doing so.
 Engage in deeper inquiry.
-There are many ways to classify questions, Asking More Effective Questions Types of Questions discussions. but the predominant goal is to ask more thought-provoking questions that spark deeper inquiry: More thought-provoking questions ask students to elaborate, justify, defend, extend, and develop their ideas.
-More thought-provoking questions challenge students to imagine, Teachers Ask Engaging Students Through Effective Questions suppose, predict, create.
+There are many ways to classify questions, but the predominant goal is to ask more thought-provoking questions that spark deeper inquiry: More thought-provoking questions ask students to elaborate, justify, defend, extend, and develop their ideas.
+More thought-provoking questions challenge students to imagine, suppose, predict, create.
 More thought-provoking questions ask "What if?"
 "Ifthen?"
 "What might the consequences be if?"
-Levels of Questioning Arthur Costa Bloom's Taxonomy "How might we?"
+"How might we?"
 Have a balance of question types.
 Sometimes teachers get so enthralled in a labyrinth of questions that the objective and purpose of the inquiry is buried and students lose interest.
 Having a balance of objective and subjective, convergent and divergent, and/or closed and open-ended questions is important.
-Above all, monitoring student engagement and Revised Developing Questioning Skills Asking Good Questions
+Above all, monitoring student engagement and adjusting the inquiry and lesson accordingly is a hallmark of good teaching.
+Types of Questions Teachers Ask Let's Switch Questioning Aroundstudent inquiry Engaging Students Through Effective Questions Levels of Questioning Arthur Cost Revised Bloom's Taxonomy

-- adjusting the inquiry and lesson accordingly is a hallmark of good teaching. - Ask questions that are at an appropriate level.
+Effective Practices for Learning Through Inquiry Additional Guidelines & Strategies Internet Resources & Digital Tools Ask questions that are at an appropriate level.
 Students will become quickly discouraged by class discussions if they never have the right answers.
 Make certain to ask struggling students questions that they can answer confidently and without embarrassment.
-Use vocabulary students can understand and keep questions short and dynamic. - Consider Bloom's Taxonomy when writing questions: - Remembering asks students to recall information. ("What are the three branches of government?") - Understanding asks students to put information in another form as they clarify, translate, illustrate, and categorize. ("Which characters in the novel To Kill a Mockingbird are protagonists?) - Applying asks students carry out or use a procedure in a given situation or solve problems in new situations by applying acquired knowledge, facts, techniques and rules in a different way. ("Apply the facts in the article on climate change to specific plants and animals living in a forest biome.") - Analyzing asks students to examine and break information into parts; to differentiate between relevant-irrelevant concepts; and to distinguish, focus, select, organize, outline, construct, and deconstruct information - ("How does a capitalist economic system compare with a socialist economic system?") - Evaluating asks students to make judgments and present and defend their opinions about the quality of work or the validity of ideas based on a set of criteria. - ("After examining U.S. immigration system policies and proposals for change, which proposed change do you think would be the best solution for states bordering the Mexican border?
-Defend your choice.") - Creating asks students to develop, design, produce information or to reorganize information in a different way into new patterns or alternative solutions.
+Use vocabulary students can understand and keep questions short and dynamic.
+Consider Bloom's Taxonomy when writing questions: Remembering asks students to recall information. ("What are the three branches of government?")
+Understanding asks students to put information in another form as they clarify, translate, illustrate, and categorize. ("Which characters in the novel To Kill a Mockingbird are protagonists?)
+Applying asks students carry out or use a procedure in a given situation or solve problems in new situations by applying acquired knowledge, facts, techniques and rules in a different way.
+Developing Questioning Skills Asking the Right Questions